isabella232/limitless-flows-blueprint/blueprint/index.md

    1. The Group Name for your implementation
    1. User Credentials so you can play the role of an Expert in your Group on the SmartCrowd platform

-The API key and Group Name are passed through to SmartCrowd via Data Actions and these values enable you to submit questions and customer dialogues to Limitless.
+The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless.
 ## **The Data Actions**
 We will use Data Actions to call the Limitless APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
-Before you import the Data Actions you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
-You can read more about installing and activating this integrations here: <https://help.mypurecloud.com/articles/about-web-services-data-actions-integration/>
+Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
+You can read more about installing and activating this integration here: <https://help.mypurecloud.com/articles/about-web-services-data-actions-integration/>

-Now we just import each of the twelve Data Actions.
+Now we import each of the twelve Data Actions.
 You can learn how to import Data Actions here: <https://help.mypurecloud.com/articles/import-or-export-a-data-action-for-integrations/>

-Each data action connects to an API - some are Genesys Cloud APIs and some are Limitless Web Services as shown below in the table.
+Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless Web Services, as shown in the table below.
 You can read more about Genesys APIs here: <https://developer.genesys.cloud/api/>

 The Data Actions to import are as follows: